MW 8x1.5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these devices are able to hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.

 Be Cautious with Neodymium Magnets